freenas/freenas-docs/userguide/zfsprimer.rst

 copy but instead converts a snapshot into a stream of data.
 This design means that the ZFS pool on the receiving end does not need to be identical and can use a different RAIDZ level, volume size, compression settings, etc.

 **ZFS boot environments provide a method for recovering from a failed upgrade**.
-In FreeNAS®, a snapshot of the dataset the operating system resides on is automatically taken before an upgrade or a system update.
+In %brand%, a snapshot of the dataset the operating system resides on is automatically taken before an upgrade or a system update.
 This saved boot environment is automatically added to the GRUB boot loader.
 Should the upgrade or configuration change fail, simply reboot and select the previous boot environment from the boot menu.
 Users can also create their own boot environments in :menuselection:`System --> Boot` as needed, for example before making configuration changes.
 This way, the system can be rebooted into